RedJohn260/AffinityMaster/README.md

 # AffinityMaster

 ## Description
-AffinityMaster is a simple Python script that manages CPU affinity for a specified process.
+AffinityMaster is a simple Python script that manages CPU affinity and priority for a specified process.
 Usefull for older games that don't support multithreading.
 Possibly to improve performance in CPU bound games.

 ## Features
 - Set CPU affinity and priority for a specified process to improve performance.